Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     }
 ```

 Note that we pass the `ContentManager` (the `Content` variable) to the `Load` function of the player.
 This is because the player needs to load the model from the content manager.
-The `Content` variable comes from the `Game` class, from which `Game1` inherit, and is automatically initialized by the `Game` class.
+The `Content` variable comes from the `Game` class, from which `Game1` inherits, and is automatically initialized by the `Game` class.

 ### Update the player

 We will now update the player in the `Update` function.
-As you may have remarked in the `Player` class, the `Update` function takes a double parameter, `dt`, which is the time elapsed since the last frame.
+As you may have noticed in the `Player` class, the `Update` function takes a double parameter, `dt`, which is the time elapsed since the last frame.
 We need to create this parameter in the `Update` function of the `Game1` class, and pass it to the `Update` function of the `Player`.

 ```csharp
     protected override void Update(GameTime gameTime)